15 Types of Butterflies in Wisconsin

 It is one of the first butterfly species to emerge from hibernation, making it a welcome sight for butterfly enthusiasts.

-The Mourning Cloak is an important pollinator, helping to spread pollen from plant to plant, and plays a vital role in maintaining the ecosystem.
+The Mourning Cloak is an important pollinator, helping to spread pollen from plant to plant, and is vital in maintaining the ecosystem.

-Its presence in Wisconsin is a testament to the state’s diverse and rich natural environment.
+Its presence in Wisconsin is a testament to its diverse and rich natural environment.

 15. Cabbage White